Old City Walls & Tiānxīn Pavilion

-Chángshā’s club central with all manner of KTV (karaoke) joints and discos.
-There are no covers but drinks are expensive.
+Chángshā’s club central with KTV (karaoke) joints and clubs.
+There are no covers but drinks can be expensive.

 Lǎo Chángshā Lóngxiāguǎn

-A cavernous warehouse-like dining hall with a raucous atmosphere, this is the most enjoyable place to sample one of Chángshā's signature...
+This cavernous and raucous warehouse-like dining hall is the most enjoyable place to sample one of Chángshā's signature dishes: spicy...

-There’s a great buzz at this landmark eatery, established in 1747 and set in and around a small temple-like courtyard.
-In 1958 Mao tried the housemade choù dòufu (臭豆腐; stinky tofu; ¥18), and praised it as both ‘stinky and delicious’.
+There’s a great buzz at this landmark eatery, established in 1747 and set in and around a small templelike courtyard.
+Even Mao has eaten here, in 1958, and he praised the homemade choù dòufu (臭豆腐; stinky tofu; ¥18).
 The xiǎo chī (小吃; snacks) menu is for those eating in the courtyard and off to one side.
 The Xiāngcài (湘菜; Húnán cuisine) menu is for those seated in the back room.